mini-kep/guidelines/README.md

 a) program behaviours
 - how the code under test is supposed to run well
 - how the code under test may run with error
-- how to expose behaviours above in test setup and checks?
+- how to simulate good and bad behaviours in test setup and checks?
 - what happens in program outside code under test?

 b) clean tests
 - how to write test in a clean and understandable fashion?
-- how to name tests better?
+- how to name tests?
 - how to make tests small?

 c) test efficiency
 - what conditions/arguements/contexts are most probable for the code under test?
-- what should I test for first?
+- what if the first thing should I test for?
-- how would readers inderstand what the code does?
+- how would readers inderstand what the test code does?

 What is special about unittests?